eunice-chan/Myths-Connect/README.md

 # Myths-Connect
 An immersive archive made for DIGHUM160A.
 A Unity game similar to Pokemon Go/Animal Crossing but with myths indigenous to the region.
+I ended up dropping this and switching to another project because it was difficult working out the map issues with the fast-approaching deadline, but I learned a lot.

 I know very little about Unity or virtual game creation so not much has been implemented yet!